WYTV: History

+Like many small television markets, clearance issues arose in Youngstown for the fledgling Fox network when it obtained rights to the National Football League in 1994, as there were no stations to take on a primary affiliation with Fox.
+The network originally approached WKBN-TV to carry its NFL coverage that March, but that station passed due to threats from CBS to refuse to feed 60 Minutes to any of its affiliates that signed up.
+With WFMJ already carrying the NFL on NBC, WYTV was the only station left and announced a deal to carry Fox's NFL coverage on April 11, 1994.
+WYTV never cleared any of Fox's prime time programming, which was available to cable subscribers via the network's affiliates in Cleveland (WJW) and Pittsburgh (WPGH).
+WYTV retained its secondary affiliation until WKBN-TV's ownership launched WYFX-LP as the market's primary Fox affiliate in time for the 1998 season – a significant revenue loss that contributed to layoffs and the temporary cancellation of the station's morning newscast.

+Benedek Broadcasting remained the station's owner until the company's bankruptcy filing in 2002.
+Instead of being purchased by Gray Television, WYTV was bought by Chelsey Television, LLC and was managed by Barrington Broadcasting.
+The station has applied to increase its digital signal to one megawatt at the end of the transition.

-On February 6, 2007, Chelsey Television filed an application with the FCC to sell WYTV to Parkin Broadcasting of California, which then leased out the station to WKBN/WYFX owner New Vision Television under a shared services agreement—essentially a local marketing agreement under different legal terms.
+On February 6, 2007, Chelsey Television filed an application with the FCC to sell WYTV to Los Angeles–based Parkin Broadcasting (later PBC Broacasting), owned by Todd Parkin, which then leased out the station to WKBN/WYFX owner New Vision Television under a shared services agreement—essentially a local marketing agreement under different legal terms.
 At the time, some critics wondered if the shared services agreement was legal, since the Youngstown market only has four full-power television stations (WFMJ, WKBN, WYTV, and PBS member station WNEO)—not enough to legally permit a duopoly under FCC rules.
-New Vision and Parkin share an office building in Los Angeles and have a "cozy relationship", leading to speculation that Parkin is simply a shell corporation that enables New Vision to circumvent FCC ownership rules.
+New Vision and PBC share an office building in Los Angeles and have a "cozy relationship", leading to speculation that PBC is simply a shell corporation that enables New Vision to circumvent FCC ownership rules.
 This is not unlike what Sinclair Broadcast Group does with Cunningham Broadcasting, which is a shell corporation of Sinclair.
 Nonetheless, the FCC approved the shared services agreement on July 30, 2007.
 WYTV then moved from its 3800 Shady Run Road studios over to the WKBN/WYFX facilities in Boardman Township.